I have been participating in the Teal Pumpkin project since 2015 in an effort to offer non-candy treats to children with food allergies.

 Be aware that some people have latex allergies.
 While I do give out small tubs of Play-Doh, some people may be sensitive to this product.

-- Young children are still learning how to grip and picks things up and some kids have dexterity challenges.
-Trying to separate a sheet of stickers from the pack or pick up one small toy can be difficult and time consuming.
+- Young children are still learning how to grip and pick things up, and some kids have dexterity challenges.
+Trying to separate a sheet of stickers from the pack or pick up one small toy can be difficult and time-consuming.

 - Some kids freeze up when given so many options.
 They can be indecisive.

 - Some kids may not be able to understand you.
-If you ask them to pick 2-3 different items, they may grab a fistful of the same thing (could also be related to dexterity) or take one of everything.
+If you ask them to pick 2-3 different items, they may grab a fistful of the same thing (which could also be related to dexterity) or take one of everything.